Skip to Main Content

 Doctor of Occupational Therapy

-Division Chief and Program Director: Barb Hooper, PhD, OTR/L, FAOTA
+Division Chief: Barb Hooper, PhD, OTR/L, FAOTA

 Capstone Coordinator: Cambey Mikush, OTD, OTR/L